-Marketing is a marathon, not a sprint.
+Marketing is a marathon, not a sprint, and healthcare marketing is no different.
 Don’t get all caught up in the tactics, use your awareness of the market and today’s consumers to inform and direct your plan.
 Therein lies the key word, plan.
 Create one!
 If you don’t have it on paper it doesn’t count.

-Adapt and adjust as situations change but knowing where you want to be makes getting there easier – that’s what a marketing plan does for you.
+Adapt and adjust as situations change but knowing where you want to be makes getting there easier – that’s what a marketing plan does for your healthcare practice.
 Look at your previous performance to determine where you’ve had success and where you have no traction.
 And, if you are not recording results, you can’t improve the outcomes.
 Data rules, feelings and hunches won’t cut it.

 Marketing is more than advertising; it is communication and perception as well.
 Influencing others to do something they may not want to do, but likely need to do, is hard work and takes time.
 Use all the tools at your disposal.
 Apply your message consistently, check frequently for feedback, and measure results.

 Start with your existing customers.
 Your database is a critical success factor for marketing healthcare going forward.
 Are you in contact?
 How?
 Are you using email to keep top of mind?
 How about social media?
 Are your existing customers speaking proudly of their experiences with your practice?

 So many practice owners focus on the need for new patients and the tools for attracting them (website, SEO, SEM, social media, advertising, direct mail, etc.) yet neglect to stay relevant with their existing customers.
 Keeping in touch and staying relevant are the keys to this challenge.
 If you don’t remain top of mind, someone else’s marketing will attract them.